USEPA/CMAQ/UTIL/nml/scripts/README.md

 #### CSV2NML & NML2CSV usage

 The CSV2NML script is configured to read in a CSV file from the command line and output a NAMELIST file that can be used with CMAQ.
-The CSV file to be input, currently, has to configured in a certain format to be consistent with how it is read in the existing CMAQ program suite.
+The CSV file to be input, currently, has to configured with a certain format to be consistent with how it is read in the existing CMAQ program suite.

 An example of how to configure your CSV file is shown below: